 In the United States, the name Fontana is the 6,920th most popular surname with an estimated 4,974 people with that name.
 However, in France, the name Fontana is ranked the 2,622nd most popular surname with an estimated 2,000 - 2,500 people with that name.

 An examination into the immigration and passenger lists has discovered a number of people bearing the name Fontana:

-Fontana Settlers in the United States in the 19th Century
+Fontana Settlers in United States in the 19th Century

-Fontana Settlers in the United States in the 20th Century
+Fontana Settlers in United States in the 20th Century